Grahovo (region): Venetian-Turkish conflicts

 In 1687, A Prince named Ilija Balotić from the Drobnjaci tribe sent a letter to the town of Grahovo which according to him he would relieve the town and provide it with 100 families, of which 200 men were able to fight in the war.
 Another one of his writings conclude that he would attempt to strengthen the Grahovo field with 500 Soldiers, as to which they would guard places which were the most important.
 It was ordered by Ilija Balotić that with the Nikšići tribe, which demanded to have high salaries, that they would move into the Grahovo field on the day of Saint Nikola.
 The settlers will build and share homes with each other which will be organized and supported by Calvary Bolica, and Captain Krsto Zmajević from Perast.
 Since they showed their loyalty to the Campaign.

 The joint Montenegrin-Venetian forces took control of Grahovo for 13 years, During their reign, Grahovo became an operation base for their troops in Herzegovina where they launched many attacks in Korjenići and Gacko.
-Grahovo remained under Venice until 1699 when the Ottomans annexed it during the Karlovac Peace deal.
+Grahovo remained under Venice until 1699 when the Ottomans at the Treaty of Karlowitz.

 The significance of the attack on the Herzegovinian Turks was undertaken in 1738 by the citizens of Grahovo, Pivljani, Moračani, and Drobnjaci.
 The Riđani, as an old tribe, once inhabited the area from the togost to the glaciers above Risan.
 In anti-Turkish movements throughout the 17th century, especially in the Morean War, the tribe played a prominent role.
 Since the founding of the Turkish city in Niksic, it has begun, like the Niksic tribe, to weaken and displace, mostly in other parts of Herzegovina.
 From the rest of the population and new settlers, Uskoks, three smaller tribal groups were formed from the middle of the eighteenth century - Krivošije, Grahovo, and Nikšić Rudine, while a part of the territory of Riđa was appropriated by Čevljani and Cuce.
 The name Riđani remained in the name of only one village in the Nikšić field.
 The karst area of Grahovo, which stretches between Krivošije, Cuce, Banjani, and Nikšićki Rudini, was, as a border zone, the reason for frequent conflicts between Montenegrins and Turks.
 After the conflicts of 1836, 1852, and 1858.